 Direct Effects.
-Long-term direct effects at the project site are expected to be insignificant.
+Long-term direct effects at the Everett Marina are expected to be insignificant.
 Removal of sediments will not result in the loss of valuable littoral habitat.
 After dredging is completed, rapid recolonization is expected to return the benthic and epibenthic communities to the same levels as prior to dredging.
+The project area was dredged in 2005 through 2006 and resulted in the deepening of some 10.24 acres of shallow littoral habitat to -12 to -14 feet MLLW.
+To offset the perceived loss of shallow water marine habitat function, the Port provided an equivalent acreage of newly created intertidal estuarine habitat at the Union Slough Salt Marsh Restoration site.